 The PotashCorp Administration & Maintenance Building is a 134,000 square foot central services facility.

-What makes this project special?
+So what makes this project special?

-The monumental stairs located at the southwest corner was enclosed on two sides with the Kawneer Curtainwall System.
+The monumental stairs located at the southwest corner were enclosed on two sides with the Kawneer Curtainwall System.
 This insulated glass curtain wall system that followed the west wall’s curve allows for excellent views of the sloping hillside and the wooded areas across Ft.
 Amanda Road.
 The curtain wall sun shades also protect the building’s interior from excess sun.

 There is a central 40-foot by 40-foot two-story atrium, with vaulted barrel ceiling and perimeter soffits.

 There are training rooms, conference rooms, warming kitchen, restroom/locker rooms, lab, and first aid and emergency services bay, in addition to many private offices.
 Additionally, this area accommodates their EMTs, firefighters, and related equipment.

 The development of this project was conceived because of mandates issued by the Federal Government.
 Due to a catastrophe at a Texas refinery, the government established more stringent safety and security parameters for all refineries and chemical plants to abide by.
 All impacted businesses were allowed several years to implement the expanded regulators that would affect their infrastructure.
 These buildings incorporate central haven areas for the office and plant personnel on-site.
 This provides a refuge for them if there is a disastrous release of significant amounts of toxic gases.
 The design of these haven areas incorporates sealed opening protection and alarm-controlled, independent ventilation systems.
 These areas are also stocked with emergency breathing apparatuses.
 The Kawneer 1600 Series Curtainwall System was engineered to a federally required blast-resistant design that would prohibit the glazing system from exploding into shards of glass.